nottrobin/maas-docs/en/contributing-en-GB.md

-Title: Language details - Contributing to Juju docs

-# Using en-GB for en-US writers

 The official language of Canonical documentation is English, or en-GB to be more precise.
 There are all sorts of minor differences between English and American English, including spelling, verb morphology, transitives, etc.